Fit means something different to everyone. It comes in all shapes and sizes and is perceived differently depending on your age.

 That being said, fit people do indulge themselves every once in awhile.
 Otherwise you’re setting yourself up for a big binge and falling off the wagon later on.

-I stand by what I said, most fit people will hold off on the little sweets here and there.
-But it doesn’t mean that you can’t have cake at your own birthday party or try a sliver of your grandma’s famous pie when she stops by.
+I stand by what I said in the last tip – most fit people will hold off on the little sweets here and there.
+But it doesn’t mean that you can’t have cake at your own birthday party or have a sliver of your grandma’s renowned pie when she stops by.

-Likewise, if it’s a once in a lifetime sort of experience, by all means, have the chocolate croissant from the Paris café!
+Likewise, if it’s a once-in-a-lifetime sort of experience, by all means, have the chocolate croissant from the café in Paris!

 Fit people are also likely have healthy indulgences.